Templates · Retirement

 How much should I save for retirement?

-The general guideline is 15% of gross income (including employer match).
-If you are starting late, you may need 20-25%.
-A more precise approach: estimate your annual retirement spending, multiply by 25 (the inverse of the 4% rule), and work backward to determine needed savings rate.
+A solid target is 15% of your gross income (including any employer match).
+Starting late?
+You may need 20-25%.
+For a more precise number: estimate your annual retirement spending, multiply by 25 (the flip side of the 4% rule), and work backward to figure out your savings rate.

 What is the 4% rule?

-The 4% rule suggests you can withdraw 4% of your retirement portfolio in the first year of retirement, adjusting for inflation each year after, with a high probability of your money lasting 30 years.
-A $1 million portfolio would support $40,000 per year in withdrawals.
+It says you can withdraw 4% of your retirement portfolio in year one, then adjust for inflation each year after, and your money has a strong chance of lasting 30 years.
+So a $1 million portfolio would support about $40,000 per year in withdrawals.

 Should I contribute to a Roth or Traditional 401(k)?

-If you expect to be in a higher tax bracket in retirement (common for young high-earners), Roth is better — you pay taxes now at a lower rate.
-If your current tax rate is high and will drop in retirement, Traditional is better.
-Many advisors recommend having both for tax diversification.
+If you expect to be in a higher tax bracket later (common for younger high earners), Roth is usually better — you pay taxes now at your lower rate.
+If your rate is high now and will drop in retirement, Traditional makes more sense.
+Many advisors suggest having both for flexibility.

 What if my employer does not offer a 401(k)?